The Airmen's Stories - Lt. (FAA) E W T Taylour

 On 10th April 1940, Taylour participated in the sinking of the German cruiser Konigsberg in Bergen (Norway) harbour – the first instance of a major warship with AA defences being destroyed by air power alone.

 After the Norwegian campaign ended Taylour transferred to 808 Squadron and converted to Fulmars.
-He was back defending Scapa Flow again and it was these sorties, flown from Wick, that qualified Taylour and his colleagues for the Battle of Britain clasp.
+808 was operating under Fighter Command and it was these sorties, flown from Worthy Down, Castletown (Isle of Man) and Donibristle that qualified Taylour and his colleagues for the Battle of Britain clasp.

-808 Squadron was still embarked on Ark Royal when it was was sunk on 13th November 1941 but there is no record of Taylour being aboard at the time.
+808 Squadron was still embarked on Ark Royal when it was was sunk on 13th November 1941.

 On 7th April 1942 Taylour was appointed to the command of 802 Squadron, equipped with Sea Hurricanes, the squadron embarked on the escort carrier HMS Avenger on 3rd September for the Arctic convoy run.